Prodigy-Hacking/ProdigyMathGameHacking/hacks/appearance/clothingdisappear.md

 NOTE: This will work on basically anything on you.
 To do hats, replace outfit with hat.
 If you want to do pets, replace outfit with pet ect, ect.

-NOTE: Also if you want to play as your buddy (Hamster, Epic etc.) and everyone else, just block "image" instead of "outfit".
+NOTE: If you wish to play as your body,  (hamster, Epic, etc.), just block "image" instead of "outfit".